wb2osz/aprsspec/README.md

 There are many interesting videos, but where does the newcomer start?
 How would the newcomer know which were outdated or giving bad advice?

+How-to-Get-Started-in-APRS.pdf

 This is a crowd-sourced list of the best resources for a beginner.
+Currently it is text file but should be moved to a wiki after it grows.

+A future project will be collecting links to slide shows suitable for presenting at a club meeting or convention.

 ## Feedback ##